 While we were in New Norfolk on this occasion, we also took the scenic walking track via Tynwald Park.
 We mapped out our journey from Pulpit Rock Lookout actually, as several tracks were easily visible with the height advantage.
 We do have more photos to share of that experience one day.
 Of course!

-Next time we venture to the Derwent Valley, we’ll endeavour to find Peppermint Hill Reserve, which apparently offers more stunning views of the town.
+Next time we venture to the Derwent Valley, we’ll endeavour to find Peppermint Hill Lookout, which apparently offers more stunning views of the town.
 I think we may have actually been there once before, many years ago, but my memory has failed me just for the minute.

 Speaking of next time though, we’ll need to leave Coco at home (she will be most indignant at that news!) so we can visit the Power Family at Waterfalls Cafe in Mount Field National Park.
 Sally from Herbaceous Tours also recommends a visit to Redlands Estate for a little whisky tasting.
 The Salmon Ponds are practically next door to Redlands, so that’s on the cards too.
 We’ve said it before, and we’ll say it again… there’s always so many things to do in New Norfolk and the greater Derwent Valley region.